 Today, to favour one over the other, even if you are Muslim, is to invite accusations of being an Islamophobe or of spreading Islamophobia.

-This quisling-like collusion between lesser-believers and the superior variety that the Koran preaches are Muslims, reached absurd heights in France with both Muslims and non-Muslims accusing a respected Arab novelist and journalist of being an Islamophobe and inciting Islamophobia.
+The quisling-like collusion between Islamic traditionalists and their enablers reached absurd heights in France with both accusing a respected Arab novelist and journalist of being an Islamophobe and inciting Islamophobia.
 The derogative labels have respectively replaced racist and racism, Islam being a religion not a race, as the goto epithets when you want to put a stop to any discussion that hits too close to home.